Senior Control Systems Engineer

 - You should have strong initiative, creativity, breadth of experience, and a passion for learning.

-- Are able to obtain a Secret level security clearance.
+- Are able to obtain an Interim Secret level security clearance by your start date and ultimately obtain a Final Secret level security clearance.
 If selected, you will be subject to a government security clearance investigation and must meet the requirements for access to classified information.
 Eligibility requirements include U.S. citizenship.

 You'll go above and beyond our minimum requirements if you...